June 22, 2020

 There is also no certainty that mobility will be limited to a horizontal plane.
 By integrating drone technology, it will be possible to have small robots that can navigate internal and external vertical spaces in factory or warehouse facilities.
 That will make them invaluable for inspection, light repair, or maintenance tasks in areas where humans can't go without jeopardizing their safety.

-Machine learning, computer vision, and other AI technologies are changing the game in industrial robotics, and the prognosis is that adoption will grow exponentially between now and 2025.
+The convergence of AI, machine learning, and computer vision in manufacturing and other sectors is changing the game in industrial robotics, and the prognosis is that adoption will grow exponentially between now and 2025.
 A 2019 study by Boston Consulting Group found that 86% of companies, across all sectors, plan to integrate advanced robotics into their operations within the next five years.